iamnvna/getting-weather-information/README.md

 * This is the first program that put my knowledge on APi to the test.
 I've had a good sense of how to use API's practically.
 * I also learnt about the pprint (PrettyPrinter) library today.
 In this program, it helped format the json file into readable text, though still in json.
 * I am getting used to the *requests* library and it's scope after using it twice now.
+* Edit: The APi Key used in this program is public and visible, after pushing the final local repository, I got an email from GitGaurdian alerting me of sensitive data pushed to my public GitHub.
+I'll keep this alive, but I'll find ways to keep sensitive data out of the public domain for future projects.

 For more understanding, watch the full tutorial **[here](https://youtu.be/SqvVm3QiQVk?t=1494)** from freeCodeCamp.org